fwmiller/roadrunner64/README.md

 you.
 The image is setup to run in a qemu virtual machine.
 It uses simple UART access to send and receive characters from the user.

+An ATA driver with ATAPI support has been added.
+You should see the storage devices connected to qemu at boot time.

 This code is based on https://github.com/winksaville/baremetal-x86_64 but has been modified quite a bit.
-Even so I've included the required Apache license document as required.
+Even so I've included the Apache license document as required.

 To run this you will need to have xorriso and qemu installed on your Linux distro.
 For Ubuntu you can do this: